 Due to COVID-19 restrictions, cross border passenger carriers have been prohibited from operating in international commerce.
-As of the writing of this report, the restriction is still in place.
+UPDATE:As of the writing of this report, the restriction was recently lifted however the traffic has been slow to resume to pre-pandemic levels.